datosh/datosh.github.io/content/post/k8s_home_lab_2025_00/index.md

 sudo kubeadm config images pull
 ```

-Then we can initialize the control plane:
+Then we can initialize the control plane node:

 ```bash
 sudo kubeadm init